LASIK Surgery – An Introduction

 Your surgeon will help prepare you for LASIK during your pre-treatment consultation.
 This preparation includes, in addition to the measurements described above, things like making sure you’ve got a ride home after the procedure and discontinuing the use of contact lenses prior to treatment.
 Lenses can alter the shape of the cornea and interfere with the measurements required for a successful outcome.

 For those who wear rigid gas permeable (RGP) contact lenses, you may need to stop wearing them four weeks (or longer) before LASIK.
-Soft contact lens wearers most likely need to discontinue use typically for only one-to-two weeks before surgery.
+Soft contact lens wearers most likely need to discontinue use typically for one week before surgery.
 This change can be an inconvenience, but most patients have no problem wearing eyeglasses during this period.

 The night before your surgery, it’s important that you clean away any makeup residue from around the eyes.
 Similarly, you will be asked to avoid wearing makeup, facial moisturizers or even perfume/cologne the day of treatment.